Former IGP Adamu Defects to SDP After Losing APC Governorship Ticket

 “What happened was not a primary election; it was a coordinated assault on democracy.”

-As reported by Daily Trust, this was contained in a statement issued by Isa Nathaniel, Director, Contact and Mobilisation Committee of Adamu’s campaign organisation
+As reported by Daily Trust, this was contained in a statement issued by Isa Nathaniel, the Director of the Contact and Mobilisation Committee of Adamu’s campaign organisation

-“After wide-ranging consultations with stakeholders, delegates, supporters, and committed party members across Nasarawa State, Adamu Mohamed and his political movement have officially resigned from the All Progressives Congress (APC) and formally joined the Social Democratic Party (SDP).
+“After wide-ranging consultations with stakeholders, delegates, supporters, and committed party members across Nasarawa State, Mohammed Adamu Abubakar and his political movement have officially resigned from the All Progressives Congress (APC) and formally joined the Social Democratic Party (SDP).

 “This decision follows the disgraceful charade that masqueraded as the APC Governorship Primary Election held on May 21, 2026.”

-He submitted his resignation letter on Monday, May 25, 2026, to officials of the APC Makama Ward in Lafia Local Government Area.
+According to Vanguard, he submitted his resignation letter on Monday, May 25, 2026, to officials of the APC Makama Ward in the Lafia Local Government Area.

-“In your presence, Deputy Chairman Ahmed Awwal and Secretary Usman Abdullahi, I am addressing a letter to you to resign from the APC party.”
+“In your presence, Deputy Chairman Ahmed Awwal and Secretary Usman Abdullahi, I am addressing a letter to you to resign from the APC.”

 Adamu polled 39,675 votes in the APC governorship primary against Senator Wadada, who scored 195,285 votes.